mshaikh786/aimcr-scripts/65638-Elhoseiny/Dataset-inspection/llava-onevision-data/llava.md

 LLaVA-OneVision-Data is a curated aggregation of **~90 heterogeneous vision-language datasets**, exposed as individual Hugging Face configurations and unified under a LLaVA-style conversation format.

+Inspection jupyter is too big to push to github but can be found at /ibex/project/c2320/dataset-check/lava-onevision-dataset/llava-onevision-data.ipynb